Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 2. Deselect all services except Gmail

-3. Choose your export format (MBOX is most compatible)
+3. Choose your export format (MBOX is most compatible for secure email import)

 4. Request the export and download when ready